The Queen Edith’s Community Forum aims to be a grass-roots organisation for everyone in our neighbourhood… and also its environment.

 – A ‘Queen Edith’s After 2016’ community information evening;

 – An Olympics-themed CHYPPS Summerdaze event for families;

-– The second Community Action Morning;
+– The second Community Action Morning; and

-– And still to come, the Winter festival on 10 December;
+– The Winter festival on 10 December;

 - From Autumn 2015, we have been successful in gaining sponsorship from local businesses for our work, especially to support the newsletter.

 We have responded to your ideas, and especially offers to lead projects.
 Currently we are working on the following projects:

 - Queen Edith’s Abundance – led by Rebecca Jones.
 We have welcomed into our fold (or website) the former Rock Abundance project, which is based in the ward.
 In 2016, it held three pop-up stalls: 23 July at the Rock Rd Library, 14 August at the Nightingale garden and 3 September at the Community Action Morning.
 The volunteers also have some capacity for fruit harvesting between stalls.
 The Queen Edith’s GP practice will probably host a ‘help yourself’ box during the glut season.

 - Queen Edith’s Active and Connected – a small project to gather what already exists on local places, groups and ways to stay active and connect with people.
 We hope we can promote these and it might also show gaps for future projects.
 We will make a webpage on this website soon.